BasicallyNo/net-sec/netsec.md

 # Module 1 - 4: Securing Networks
 ## 1. Network Topologies
 #### Campus Area Networks
+The main focus of this course is on securing Campus Area Networks (CANs).
+Campus Area Networks consists of interconnected LANs within a limited geographic area.
+Connections to untrusted networks must be checked in-depth by multiple layers of defense before reaching enterprise resources.
+This is known as defense-in-depth.

+Useful technologies for providing Campus Area Network (CAN) defence:
+- VPN
+Virtual Private Networks are seperate from the internet and are a means of providing data confidentiality and integrity from authenticated sources.
 #### Small Office & Home Office Networks
 #### Wide Area Networks
 #### Data Center Networks